 This group for young adults in their 20s and 30s, provides religious and social network opportunities for graduate students and young professionals.
 Many members of our group become active members of our community who attend, and lead, Shabbat morning services.
-Programs include: film showings, Shabbat dinners, Food and Friends Groups, Drinks in the Rabbis Sukkah and more.
+Programs include: film showings, Shabbat dinners, Food and Friends Groups, drinks in Rabbi Borodin’s sukkah, cooking for Shabbos chefs, and more.
 If you are interested in getting involved, please contact Rachel Wachtel.

 Food & Friends